Most Famous Logos With a Face

 Logo Vegeta

-The Croatian brand Vegeta also has a logo with a face, but with a realistic one.
-Moreover, it is thematic since this trademark belongs to the Podravka company, which is associated with the food industry.
-Under it, various seasonings are produced, from the packages of which the cook invariably smiles at everyone.
+Croatian brand Vegeta also has a logo with a face but with a realistic one.
+Moreover, it is thematic because this brand belongs to Podravka, a company associated with the food industry.
+Under it, various seasonings are produced, from the packages of which everyone invariably smiles at the cook.
 The man is drawn half-turned to the viewer.
-He has a cap and a neckerchief.
-One eyebrow is raised, and a gracefully curved mustache can be seen above the lip.
-The image also shows the left hand in an approving gesture, with the thumb and forefinger brought together and the rest fanned out as if a professional is acknowledging the superior quality of the product.
+He is wearing a cap and a neckerchief.
+One eyebrow is raised, and a gracefully curved mustache is visible above his lip.
+The left hand is shown in a gesture of approval: the thumb and index finger are brought together, and the rest are extended as if the professional recognizes the high quality of the product.
 The background is two ovals.
 The inner one is blue with a gradient.
-On it is the brand name, typed in an individual font.
-The letters are wide, angular, and chopped.
-The outer ellipse is white.
-It matches perfectly with the inscription and the chef’s hat.
+On it is the brand’s name, typed in an individual font.
+The letters are wide, angular, chopped.
+The outer oval is white.
+It blends perfectly with the lettering and the chef’s cap.

 Prudential